Wage And Hour Dispute Assistance

 - Overtime and Doubletime

-- In the state of California, all employers are required to abide by state and federal employment laws by paying employees who have worked beyond the eight–hour workday or forty–hour workweek, in overtime pay or double time pay.
-If you are not paid for your overtime hours, your employer may be violating California laws.
+- In the state of California, all employers are required to abide by state and federal employment laws by paying employees who have worked beyond the eight-hour workday or 40-hour workweek, in overtime pay or double-time pay.
+If you are not paid for your overtime hours or on-duty hours, your employer may be violating California laws.

 - Meal breaks

-- California employment law states that non–exempt employees who work for more than five hours are entitled to a thirty–minute uninterrupted lunch break.
+- California employment law states that nonexempt employees who work for more than five hours are entitled to a 30-minute uninterrupted lunch breaks.

 - Rest breaks